 What do I need to bring to sell scrap at Rockaway Recycling?

 All customers must be at least 17 years of age and are required to have valid state-issued ID.
 Customers will be required to have their state issued ID scanned and sign declaring they are authorized to sell their material.
 Ferrous material cannot be bought out of cars and must come in a larger vehicle (truck, van or SUV).
 All vehicles must bear a valid license plate.
 No walk-ins are accepted.

 What's the difference between non-ferrous and ferrous metals?

 The difference between non-ferrous and ferrous metals is that they are different kinds of metals.
 Non-ferrous metals are non-magnetic and will not stick to a magnet.
-Ferrous metals are magnetic and will stick to a metals.
+Ferrous metals are magnetic and will stick to a magnet.
 Some example of non-ferrous metals are copper, aluminum, and brass.

 Some examples of ferrous metals are steel and iron.
 They are more common metals.
 Generally speaking, non-ferrous metals are worth more money when you are scrapping them.
 But to understand further how you can recognize what is non-ferrous and ferrous metals, see our Magnet Test Page for the magnet test explanation.